About the 4-H Horse Program

 How Do I Join 4-H In My County?

 To join 4-H in Kentucky, you must be between the ages of 9-18 and reside in Kentucky.
-All you have to do is know the county that you live in and contact your County 4-H and Youth Development Agent for more information.
+All you have to do is know the county that you live in and contact your county 4-H Youth Development Extension Agent for more information.
 To find their information, look in your local phone directory, or visit http://extension.ca.uky.edu/county/

 Are you over 18, but still think this sounds like a lot of fun?
 Talk to your county agent about becoming a Certified Volunteer Leader.
-Atend one of the Certification Weekends located at various state parks around Kentucky and help lead our 4-H Youth!
-Contact your county agent for more information.
+Attend one of the Certification Weekends located at various state parks around Kentucky, or a virtual session, and help lead our 4-H Youth!
+Contact your county 4-H Youth Development agent for more information.

 For information on other 4-H projects in Kentucky, visit the State 4-H website at http://4-h.ca.uky.edu/